daos-stack/daos/doc/user/python.md

 ## Design

-PyDAOS is a python module primarily written in C. It exposes DAOS key-value store object as python dictionary.
+PyDAOS is a python module primarily written in C. It exposes DAOS key-value store objects as a python dictionary.
 Other data structures (e.g. Array compatible with numpy) are under consideration.
 Python objects allocated by PyDAOS are:

 - **persistent** and identified by a string name.
 The namespace is shared